moaiddip/Communication-Library/README.md

 Version Revisions:
 -------------------

+Version 1.1b: Fixed bugs; the 1.1 release was deleted due to the number and nature of the bugs found.
+A small improvement in the way multicast in handled in some special cases was added.

 Version 1.1: Reworked the WriteQueue to be more efficient.
 Also, the dynamic functionality can be readjusted on runtime.
 The Item class now supports aging.